PowerBurger/IES-Simulator/README.md

 If you worked at the same time as someone else, we will have two separate versions of the game.
 That's not what we want ಠ╭╮ಠ So yeah.
 We need to merge them!
 Normally this is pretty easy.
 It should merge automaticly when you download and have local changes.
 BUUUT!
 There is a problem.
 If you have changed the same scene (which often happens) it won't be able to merge.
 There is a solution, but it's quite tricky.
 I have it set up on my computer, but this is what you need to do:
 1. Find options.gitconfig.
-It's in a folder called "Scene Merge"
+It's in the repository folder.
 2. Open the file in notepad.
 There will be <brackets> and inside those, write the path to your unity merge tool.
 First, find the folder where you installed unity.
 Then, go to Editor > Data > Tools.
 There, you should find UnityYAMLMerge.exe.
 You need to paste the path to that file in the brackets!
 Example: <C:\Program Files(x86)\Unity\Editor\Data\Tools\UnityYAMLMerge.exe>

 AAAAAAND THAT SHOULD DO IT!
 If you get any errors, I have some common ones below.
 Otherwise feel free to contact us